 In 1481, it obtained full membership in the Swiss Confederation.”

-In memory of, the 400th year anniversary of joining of cantons of Fribourg of Solothurn, into the Old Suisse Confederation at the same year of 1481.
+In memory of the 400th year anniversary of the joining of the cantons of Fribourg and Solothurn, into the Old Swiss Confederation in 1481.